mringel/mongo_backed_rest_api/matthew_ringel/README.md

 **29 November, 2015**
 **sea-d45-javascript**

+**Update 2 Decemeber**
+All CRUD operations are functional.
+The revert to database values upon canceling edit isn't implemented yet.
+Turning in what I have before the due date.

 **Update 29 November**
 Added authorization with unique username verification through basic http authorization and eat middleware.
 Authorization is fully tested.